IBMTerraform/terraform-workshop/README.md

 The `terraform.tfvars` file is just a list of `key = value` pairs.
 Edit the file so it includes the proper Bluemix API key, region, org, and space.

+_NB: Typically your would NOT place your tfvars file under version control since this contains private information like API keys.
+We are just including the file here in the workshop for example purposes._

 Now run a `terraform plan`.
 Your output will look something like this:

 ![](./images/ex02_plan.png)